 University policy requires a minimum of 135 quarter hours beyond a baccalaureate for the doctor of philosophy degree in social work.
 For an MSW or equivalent (e.g., MSSW, MSSA), 60 quarter hours toward this requirement may be credited for "A" or "B" work completed as part of the master's degree conferred through an accredited school of social work.
 Transcripts of students with a master's degree in an academic discipline other than social work will be reviewed, and up to 45 credits of master's work and up to 15 credits of post-master's work may be counted toward the Ph.D. degree for "A" or "B" work in courses that are sufficiently related to degree requirements.
 Students without an MSW or BSW are required to take, SOWK 4020, Integrated SW Practice for Social Justice and one additional MSW course determined by the Associate Dean for Doctoral Education after a review of the student's transcript to intellectually ground them in the discipline.
 Continuous enrollment credits are not calculated toward the degree requirements.
+Students with more than one MA degree may additionally petition for additional credits to be transferred to meet the requirements of the PhD, pending approval of the Office of Graduate Studies with support from the Associate Dean for Doctoral Education.

 In addition to the 60 credit hours granted for the MSW degree, a typical program consists of 75 quarter-hour credits, distributed as follows: 52 hours of required course credits and 23 hours of elective course credits.
-Students are required to take at least one 3-credit policy course, one 3-credit theory course along with 6 additional credits of advanced methodology or statistics as part of their 23 elective hours.
+Students are required to take at least one 3-credit theory course along with 6 additional credits of advanced methodology or statistics as part of their 23 elective hours.
 All courses and independent studies must be consistent with the student's Educational Plan and approved by the student's academic advisor each quarter.